Roofing contractors in

 Licensing Requirements

-Florida requires a state-issued roofing contractor license.
+Florida requires Certified Roofing Contractor license.
 Must pass business and finance exam plus roofing trade exam.
-Requires 4 years experience or equivalent education.
+Requires 4 years experience or approved apprenticeship.
 License renewal every 2 years with 14 hours continuing education.
-Local competency card may be required in some municipalities.

 Permit Requirements